Lagrangian Floer theory and mirror symmetry on compact toric manifolds: equivariant and cyclically symmetric Kuranishi structures

 Together with $E$ and

 this defines a Kuranishi neighborhood of the $T^n \times \frak S_{\ell}$ orbit of $\text{\bf x}$. (\ref{equivalenceP2}) implies that it is $T^n$ invariant.
-By construction, it is invariant under the permutation of the interior marked points $\vec z^+$. \begin{rem} In \cite{FO} Appendix, we took the minimum choice of extra marked points which breaks the symmetry with respect to the automorphism.
-The symmetry is recovered in \cite{FO} Appendix later on.
+By construction, it is invariant under the permutation of the interior marked points $\vec z^+$.

+We have thus constructed a Kuranishi neighborhood of the $T^n \times \frak S_{\ell}$ orbit of $\text{\bf x}$ in case the source $\Sigma$ has only one disk component and Assumption \ref{trivialisotopystrong} is satisfied. \begin{rem} In \cite[Appendix]{FO}, we took the minimum choice of extra marked points which breaks the symmetry with respect to the automorphism.
+The symmetry is recovered in \cite[Appendix]{FO} later on.
 In this section we take a slightly different way and take more additional marked points so that they are preserved by the automorphisms.
 This approach may be more suitable than the one in \cite{FO} in the situation where a continuous group of symmetry exists.
 (It occurs in the situation we handle next.) \end{rem}